atlmetal/hello-world/README.md

 ```
 ### Install Database

-Before continue creating the data base, you might get an error creating it due to postgres, to avoit that we are going to install the postgreSQL database and configure a user to manage it, the first thing you must do is configure the repositories lists
+Before continue creating the data base, you might get an error creating it due to postgres, to avoid that we are going to install the postgreSQL database and configure a user to manage it, the first thing you must do is configure the repositories lists

 `~ wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -`